- General Campus Information

 - Textbook Information

 - Textbooks for credit courses are available from the MCC Bookstore.
-If you happen to be on campus, you can pick your books up from the MCC Bookstore in the Lowe Building.
+If you happen to be on campus, you can pick your books up from the MCC Bookstore in the Student Services Center.
 Call 860-645-3140 for campus hours.
 Check with your instructor prior to beginning your course for information regarding other course materials.
 Textbook information for Continuing Education credit-free online courses is available with the credit-free course information (textbooks for these classes are not available through the MCC bookstore).

 - Internet course schedule